VoxeLibre/VoxeLibre/GROUPS.md

 * `destroys_items=1`: If an item happens to be *inside* this node, the item will be destroyed
 * `no_eat_delay=1`: Only for foodstuffs.
 When eating this, all eating delays are ignored.
 * `can_eat_when_full=1`: Only for foodstuffs.
 This item can be eaten when the user has a full hunger bar
+* `attached_node=1`: if the node under it is not a walkable block the node will be dropped as an item.
+If the node is wallmounted the wallmounted direction is checked.
 * `attached_node_facedir=1`: Like `attached_node`, but for facedir nodes
 * `supported_node=1`: Like `attached_node`, but can be placed on any nodes that do not have the `drawtype="airlike"` attribute.
 * `cauldron`: Cauldron.
 1: Empty.
 2-4: Water height